Photos are available in the DATE 2024 Gallery.

 • Elke De Mulder, Google, US

-• Giorgio Di Natale, TIMA, FR
+• Giorgio Di Natale, TIMA - CNRS, FR

 • Osnat Keren, Bar-Ilan University, IL